ketanmistry/ihavecookies/README.md

     // A custom title for the popup
     title: "Cookies & Privacy",

+    // boolean, display the popup regardless of existing cookies or not
+    forceDisplayPanel: false,

     // Add your own cookie message here, if you prefer not to use the
     // default one.
 HTML can be included within this message.
     message: "Cookies enable you to use shopping carts and to personalize